 If last month had a theme, it would Arnold Schwarzenegger.
 Which is cool, because his birthday was in July.
-Sarah wants to do a celebrity birthday post about him, but we didn’t quite there before his birthday, so it’ll come… eventually.
+Ashar wants to do a celebrity birthday post about him, but we didn’t quite there before his birthday, so it’ll come… eventually.

 But we also did some other cool stuff, like heading to a local wildlife preserve, finishing a huge jigsaw puzzle, getting ready for the 4-H fair and more.

 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 - Batman Vol. 1: The Court of Owls